 Persistent links enhance scholarly communications.
 Reference linking offers important benefits:

-Reciprocity: members’ content is linked together and more discoverable because all members link their references.
+Reciprocity: members’ records are linked together and more discoverable because all members link their references.

-Crossref acts as a clearinghouse, negotiating reciprocal agreements among all its members so that individual members can avoid the inconvenience of signing bilateral agreements to link to persistent content on other platforms.
+As a member organization, we can obligate all our members to link their references, so that individual members can avoid the inconvenience of signing bilateral agreements to link to persistent resources on other platforms.
 The result is a scholarly communications infrastructure that enables the exchange of ideas and knowledge.

 Obligations and fees for reference linking

 There’s no charge for reference linking but it is an obligation of membership.
-Reference linking is required for all Crossref members and for all current journal content.
-We’d encourage you to also add reference linking for backfile journals, and for other content types.
+Reference linking is required for all Crossref members and for all current resources.
+We’d encourage you to also add reference linking for backfile records too.

 To link references, you do not need to be a member, but reference linking is an obligation for Crossref members.
-When your organization becomes a Crossref member, look up the DOIs for your references, and add the DOI (as a URL) to reference lists for your content items.
+When your organization becomes a Crossref member, look up the DOIs for your references, and add the DOI (as a URL) to reference lists for your records.

 Best practice for reference linking